-In first rak'at, the Qunuut is recited five times along with Takbirs (Allahu Akbar).
-Then after Rukoo' and Sajda, the second rak'at begins.
+In the first rak'at , the Qunuut is recited five times along with takbeers (Allaho Akbar).
+Then after rukuu and sajda, second rakat begins.

-In the second rak'at Sura Shams is recited after Sura Hamd.
+In second Rakat surah-e-Shams is recited after surah Hamd.

-In Surah Shams Allah has directed man to keep his self pure and to protect himself from sins.
-After the recitation of this Surah, the Qunnut is again recited but now only four times.
-Thereafter rukuu, Sajda, Tashahhud and Salaam are done in the usual way.
+In Surah Shams Allah has directed man to keep himself pure and protect himself from sins.
+After reciting it, qunuut is recited but now only four times.
+Then after rukuu, sadja, tahajut, and salaam are done in the same way.